 A current veterinary health certificate and a shipping kennel that has been certified safe for airline use are required.
 Temperatures should not be too hot (over 80F) or too cold (under 45F).

 So, what is the cost for shipping?

 If done properly, no. I have yet to send or receive an animal shipped via air who appeared at all distressed or harmed by the trip.
 The compartment that the animals stay in is kept at the same temperature and pressure as the passenger compartment, to ensure their comfort.
-Food and water are offered as appropriate.
-The airlines we have worked with have bent over backwards to ensure the health and comfort of their prickly passengers, and we have been very impressed.
+Food and water are offered.
+The airlines we have worked with have bent over backwards to ensure the health and comfort of their prickly passengers.

 All information on this web site is copyright of Hedgehog Valley.
 You may view/print the web pages for your personal use.
 You may also provide a link to these pages without prior approval.
 No one is allowed to re-post the information from Hedgehog Valley Web Site, including pictures, to any other web site, without the approval of Hedgehog Valley.
 Copyright 2002